Edd-Cole/tech-test-practice/README.md

 We won't be interested in any Roman Numeral over 4,999 as the rules change once we hit 5,000.

 ### Task:
-Create a function that receives an integer between 1 and 4,999 which will then convert it into it's Roman Numeral counterpart.
+Create a function that receives an integer between 1 and 4,999 which will then convert it into its Roman Numeral counterpart.

 ---
 ## <span id="7">7.
 Implement Bubble Sort</span>
 ### Free Code Camp <a href="https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/implement-bubble-sort">link</a>
 Bubble sort is one of the original sorting algorithms.

-The bubble sort method starts at the beginning of an unsorted array and 'bubbles up' unsorted values towards the end, iterating through the array until it is completely sorted.
+The bubble sort method starts at the beginning of an unsorted array and 'bubbles up' unsorted larger values towards the end of the array, continuing the process until the array is completely sorted.
 It does this by comparing adjacent items and swapping them if they are out of order.
 The method continues looping through the array until no swaps occur at which point the array is sorted.

 For example, let's say we have this array to start with: